Australian Terrier

 In 1895, the Victorian Poultry and Dog Society became the Victorian Poultry and Kennel Club.
 By 1896, the Australian Rough Coated Terrier had a breed Standard.
 On April 17 1909, the 'Weekly Times' newspaper reported that it had received confirmation from the Victorian Poultry and Kennel Club that the name 'Australian Terrier' would finally be permitted[1].

-In Victoria, an early exhibitor of our 'Australian Rough Coated Terrier' was Colonel Apps who was associated with running dog shows in Victoria.
+In Victoria, an early exhibitor of our 'Australian Rough Coated Terrier' was Colonel Apps who also ran some dog shows.
 During the 1890's, he dedicated himself to the development of the Aussie and exported several overseas[4].

 The Australian Terrier becomes a Pure Breed in UK